yacovyi/spark-workshop/python/lab3-startups.md

     ), IntegerType())
 ```

-Test your function by retrieving the total funding for a few companies, such as Facebook, Paypal, and Alibaba.
+Test your function by retrieving the total funding for a few companies, such as Facebook, PayPal, and Alibaba.
 Now, find the average ratio between the acquisition price and the total funding (which, in a simplistic way, represents return on investment).

 **Solution**: